Efficient Mixture-of-Expert for Video-based Driver State and Physiological Multi-task Estimation in Conditional Autonomous Driving: Materials

 \subsubsection{Experiment design}

 Previous study \cite{liu1994mental} showed that drivers' cognitive resources are multi-dimensional, and different dimensions of non-driving-related tasks (NDRTs) can result in different levels of cognitive load.
 Given the moderating effect of drivers' cognitive load on drowsiness and physiological responses \cite{soares2020analyzing, wang2024association}, this driving simulator study used a within-subject design to investigate the impact of varying types of cognitive NDRT on drivers' states.
 As detailed in Table \ref{t1} and Figure \ref{f3}, three types of cognitive tasks, encompassing 6 specific tasks, were used in addition to a baseline condition without NDRTs, leading to 7 NDRT tasks.
+To systematically manipulate cognitive workload, we treated the driving-only condition (i.e., SAE L3 automated driving without any NDRT) as an underload baseline, representing the low cognitive demands of monotonous conditional automation.
+The N-back and math tasks then imposed incremental working memory and arithmetic demands: 0-back and counting backwards by 5 were medium-load conditions, whereas 2-back and counting backwards by 3 were high-load conditions due to their increased information-processing requirements \cite{wang2025impact}.
+The spatial task further imposed high visuo-spatial processing demands similar to those encountered when following complex navigation instructions \cite{wang2024revisiting}.

-Each participant completed three trials per NDRT task, resulting in a total of 21 drives (7 NDRTs * 3 trials).
+Each participant completed three drives per NDRT task, resulting in a total of 21 drives (7 NDRTs * 3 drives).
 A Latin square design, with 21 unique orders, was implemented to mitigate potential order effects.
 All driving scenarios took place on simulated two-way, six-lane highways with a speed limit of 120 kilometers per hour and a traffic density of 6 vehicles per kilometer per lane.
-The driving automation system was set to keep a speed of 110 kilometers per hour.
-During manual driving segments, participants were instructed to remain in the middle lane.
-Each drive covered a distance of approximately 7 kilometers.
+At the beginning of each drive, participants needed to first quickly manually drive to the middle lane.
+Then, the SAE L3 driving system was activated and set to keep a speed of 110 kilometers per hour.
+Participants were informed that they were allowed to take their hands off the steering wheel and finish NDRTs after activating the L3 driving automation.
+Each drive covered a distance of approximately 7 kilometers, corresponding to about 3.8–4.0 minutes of driving.

+Across all drives, this yields roughly 1.5 hours of continuous automated driving per participant within a 3-hour session.
+In line with previous simulator and L3 automated driving studies \cite{tong2024difference, figalova2023fatigue}, prolonged monotonous driving over 60–90 minutes reliably increases fatigue and sleepiness, especially under low workload and L3 automation conditions.
+Participants were provided with pre-experiment instructions to ensure adequate rest and avoid substances that could impact their performance.
+These instructions, given 24 hours prior to the experiment, included maintaining regular sleep patterns, abstaining from alcohol, and refraining from caffeine intake.
+Thus, drowsiness in our study was induced gradually by prolonged, monotonous L3 highway driving rather than by sleep restriction.